olliephillips/froxy/README.md

 ### Websockets

 A single websocket connection is supported for each geofence.
+To enable, specify `websocket = true` for the geofence in `config.toml`.

-A websocket connection is established by making the following request.
+A websocket connection is established by making the following style request.
+Again, the hash is the access key of the geofence.
 Events fire on change in inside/outside status.

 ```html
 ws://hostdomain:9000/ws/309xxx7-fcxx5-4xxb2-b1xxf-5dfxxxx5273